simon-void/blog_void2unit/content/post/no-builder-in-kotlin.md

 **Side note: wrapper types don't cause a runtime overhead in Kotlin.**
 Using wrapper types to increase type safety were mentioned in the Java section, so let's see how this topic is handled in Kotlin.
-Obviously you can also write wrapper types in Kotlin, since in Java wrapper types were normal classes and Kotlin got those as well.
+You can also write wrapper types in Kotlin, since in Java wrapper types were normal classes and Kotlin got those as well.
 Not so obvious is that Kotlin provided a better/more runtime efficient way!
 The general tradeoff with normal wrapper classes is that they cause an additional pointer indirection overhead.
 For this reason some people avoid wrapper types even though the gained compiletime safety would probably be worth it.
-Kotlin provides specialised classes called [inline classes](https://kotlinlang.org/docs/inline-classes.html), that are (most often) compiled away.
+Kotlin provides specialized classes called [inline classes](https://kotlinlang.org/docs/inline-classes.html), that are (most often) compiled away.
 So you are left with all the safety and (mostly) none of the runtime overhead.
 (The most common case, where the overhead can't be compiled away, is when you create a generic collection of an inline class.
 But simply passing an inline class around or storing it in a property is completely runtime performance penalty free.)